KimmyBeeW/stat-blog/_posts/2024-09-20-basic-data-visualizations-in-python.md

 image: "/assets/img/data-vis3.0.png"
 display_image: false
 ---
-<p class="intro"><span class="dropcap">T</span>he Data Visualization aspect of Data Science can be scary with how many tools, IDEs, coding languages, and platforms that are available, so take a step back, and let's go back to basics and start with one of the most popular coding languages today: PYTHON</p>
+<p class="intro"><span class="dropcap">T</span>he Data Visualization aspect of Data Science can be scary with how many tools, IDEs, coding languages, and platforms that are available.
+Plus, if you're into Data Science, you may already be familiar with R and RStudio, but outside of stats, R is hardly used, and  it's always good to flesh out your portfolio of skills.
+So take a deep breath.
+Let's go back to basics and start with one of the most popular coding languages today: PYTHON</p>

 ### Where to get started: set up
 If you're coding in python, you'll really want an interface, but it doesn't need to be anything fancy.
-You can use an IDE like pycharm, a text-editor like VS code, or a browser-based tool like Google Collab.
-All three of which have free options: for [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download/?section=mac) scroll down to Community Edition and select the dropdown for your computer type, for [VS Code](https://code.visualstudio.com/) just select the download button, and [Google Colab](https://colab.research.google.com/) is available to anyone with a google account.
+You can use an IDE like PyCharm, a text-editor like VS Code, or a browser-based tool like Google Collab.
+All three of which have free options: for [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/?section=mac) scroll down to Community Edition and select the dropdown for your computer type, for [VS Code](https://code.visualstudio.com/) just select the download button, and [Google Colab](https://colab.research.google.com/) is available to anyone with a google account.

 Now you'll want to install and import a couple of libraries.
 For the sake of this tutorial, we're going to use matplotlib.pyplot, and numpy.
 If it's your first time using these libraries in an IDE, Text Editor, or CLI, you'll need to install them.
-This is how I install it on my mac or for a Linux:
+This line in the computer terminal is how I install it on my mac (same for a Linux):
 ```
 python3 -m pip install "matplotlib"
 ```